 Pretty cool, huh?

 The researchers’ next goal is to test the solution on humans.
-Human skin is about 10 times thicker than a mouse’s, so it’s likely a larger dose will be needed, and it’s not clear if the delivery method—just rubbing the stuff on the skin—will be adequate.
+Human skin is about 10 times thicker than a mouse’s, so it’s likely that a larger dose will be needed, and it’s not clear if the delivery method—just rubbing the stuff on the skin—will be adequate.

 It sounds absurd—insane, actually—but it’s not a glitch or an organized system of corporate deception.
 We’re not talking about companies lying to regulators or acting beyond the boundaries of the law.
 No, this is all above board.
 The system even has a name.
-The FDA calls it “generally recognized as safe” or “GRAS” for short.
+The FDA calls it “generally recognized as safe,” or “GRAS” for short.

 Companies did this for decades, and instead of stepping in to assert its authority, the FDA did what any poorly staffed, hopelessly compromised organization would do: It simply chose to regularize the process, which was completed in 2016.